oracle-samples/oci-data-science-ai-samples/ai-quick-actions/troubleshooting-tips.md

     ```
     Allow dynamic-group <Your dynamic group> to manage data-science-models in compartment <your-compartment-name>
     ```
-6. Unable to create a model version set or not able to fetch model version set information during finetuning or evaluation step -
+6. Unable to create a model version set or not able to fetch model version set information during fine tuning or evaluation step -
     ```
     Allow dynamic-group aqua-dynamic-group to manage data-science-modelversionsets in compartment <your-compartment-name>
     ```